mjo22/cryojax/README.md

 specimen = cs.Specimen(density=density, pose=pose)
 ```

 Here, this holds the electron density and the model for the pose.
 If instead a tuple of electron density representations are loaded, this can be placed in an ensemble.
-A `DiscreteEnsemble` is a `Specimen` that can be evaluated at a particular conformation.
+A `DiscreteEnsemble` is a `Specimen` that can be evaluated at a particular discrete conformation.

 ```python
 filenames = ...